MohamedZaky-zdragon50/CodeAlpha_project_CGPA-Calculator-/README.md

-CGPA Calculator 📊
+# CGPA Calculator 📊

-Project Overview
+## Project Overview
 The CGPA Calculator is designed to facilitate students' academic performance evaluation by computing their Cumulative Grade Point Average (CGPA).
 This tool helps students and academic advisors track academic progress by providing an accurate calculation based on input grades and credits for each course.

+## Team Members 👪
+**Project Leader:** [Your Name]
+**Assistants:** [Add any collaborators if applicable]

-How to Use
+## How to Use

-Input Grades: Enter the grades and corresponding credits for each course.
+1. **Input Grades:** Enter the grades and corresponding credits for each course.
-Calculate CGPA: Use the provided functionality to compute the CGPA based on the entered data.
+2. **Calculate CGPA:** Use the provided functionality to compute the CGPA based on the entered data.
-View Results: The program displays the calculated CGPA and detailed breakdown of grades and credits.
+3. **View Results:** The program displays the calculated CGPA and detailed breakdown of grades and credits.

-System Capabilities
+## System Capabilities

-User Roles
+### User Roles
-Student
+- **Student**

-Student Capabilities
+### Student Capabilities
-Enter Data: Input grades and credits for each course.
+- **Enter Data:** Input grades and credits for each course.
-Calculate CGPA: Compute the CGPA based on the entered data.
+- **Calculate CGPA:** Compute the CGPA based on the entered data.
-View Results: See the final CGPA and detailed report.
+- **View Results:** See the final CGPA and detailed report.

-Features
+## Features

-Simple and intuitive user interface.
+- Simple and intuitive user interface.
-Accurate CGPA calculation.
+- Accurate CGPA calculation.
-Detailed breakdown of grades and credits.
+- Detailed breakdown of grades and credits.
-Easy data input and results display.
+- Easy data input and results display.

 This project was developed as a training exercise in C++ with CODEALPHA.
-It was built to enhance understanding of programming concepts and practices. 💖---------
+It was built to enhance understanding of programming concepts and practices. 💖